 About the St Peter's Pre-Prep

-We are delighted to be opening a Pre-Prep at St Peter’s.
+We are delighted to have opened a Pre-Prep at St Peter’s.
 We have felt the need to offer an environment that will align children, from an early age, to the ethos of St Peter’s.

 This relates to honouring the natural development of pre-school children.
-We will be offering a play-based approach to Early Childhood Development.
+We offer a play-based approach to Early Childhood Development.
 We recognise the importance of facilitating learning through play and allowing children to be more connected to the outdoors and the magic of learning.